 - Request Change of Course or Year

-Applicants for courses in Medicine, Dentistry and Pharmacy will receive instructions regarding completion of an online application for an AccessNI Enhanced Disclosure check and/or suitable alternative if you have been resident outside the UK and Republic of Ireland during the past five years.
+Applicants for courses in Medicine, Dentistry and Pharmacy will receive instructions regarding completion of an online application for an AccessNI Enhanced Disclosure check.
 Please take care with completion and provide the correct verification of identity, if this is requested, as we will be unable to process your application without this.
 There are tight deadlines and we would ask for your assistance in ensuring that the application is submitted as quickly as possible.

 Nursing and Midwifery applicants, who have been made offers, should have already returned their AccessNI applications and paid the fee, as advised earlier.